seestevecode/adventofpython/solutions/2024/day_02/README.md

 ## Part 2

-1. For part 2, we create a separate function, `is_safe_dampened` function, but we can re-use the `is_safe` function from part 1.
+1. For part 2, we create a separate function, `is_safe_dampened`, but we can re-use the `is_safe` function from part 1.
 2. First we create a list of 'dampened' reports from the raw report, by iterating through each level and returning the report with that level missing.

 ```python